alexmacarthur/macarthur-me-gatsby/src/posts/blog-for-your-own-sake.md

 open_graph: https://images.pexels.com/photos/34601/pexels-photo.jpg?auto=compress&cs=tinysrgb&dpr=3&h=1200&w=1260
 ---

-The front-end space is exhausting.
+The front-end development space is exhausting.
 It moves too fast, contains too much, and it won't wait for you to catch up.
 It’s hard.
 One thing that makes it eaiser is writing about it all — the problem solving, the tinkering with new technologies, the rubber duck attempts to wrap your head around a concept.
 All of it.
 I’ve been trying to be more diligent about this, and I’ve seen benefits as a result.
 Here are some reasons you should do it too:

 ### You’ll better understand the solutions that solve your problems.